 - There are more ways to use sedation in order to have a comfortable operation or surgery on the adult and especially children.
 These sedation methods include intranasal route, intravenous route and subcutaneous route.

-Common sedation medications for children include:
+Common Anesthesia and sedation for dental pain medications for children include:

 - Nitrous oxide